MattiaPispisa/file_uploader/en_file_uploader/README.md

 - [http_file_uploader](https://pub.dev/packages/http_file_uploader) This plugin allows you to implement file uploads using the http library.

+- [dio_file_uploader](https://pub.dev/packages/dio_file_uploader) This plugin allows you to implement file uploads using the http library.

 ## [UI](https://pub.dev/packages/flutter_file_uploader)

 This package uses `en_file_uploader` and provides widgets for displaying and managing file uploads.